KhandelwalHarish/WW_Assignment/SeleniumFramework/README.md

 It uses Dict.java as data structure which can be found at the same location (src/test/java/test/Dict.java)

+The notepad file containing the data is located at src/test/resources/readContents.txt

 Please run it as java application

 **************************************************************************************************************